googleapis/google-cloud-go/firestore/testdata/README.md

-The textproto files in this directory were copied from another repo, github.com/jba/firestore-client-tests.
+The textproto files in this directory were copied from github.com/GoogleCloudPlatform/google-cloud-common/testing/firestore/testdata.